Why do people have problems with swallowing tablets?

 - Honey - put the pill in a spoonful of honey to help the pill go down and then wash down with water.

-- Soft food like yoghurt, ice cream or applesauce – this is a technique often used with people that have difficulty swallowing to make the process easier.
+- Soft food like yoghurt, ice cream or apple sauce - this is a technique often used with people that have difficulty swallowing to make the process easier.

-When it comes to supplements are there any alternatives to tablets?
+Are there any alternatives to tablets?

 If you choose to take a nutritional supplement, there are plenty of alternatives to tablets.
 Sprays are suitable for fast absorption of nutrients, or you could try chewable gummies.
 There are plenty of varieties to choose from, such as vitamin D and multivitamins for men and for women.